raspibolt/raspibolt/raspibolt_50_electrs.md

 * Uncheck "Select server automatically"
 * Enter the hostname (e.g. `raspibolt.local`) or or ip address (e.g. `192.168.0.20`) of your RaspiBolt in the address field
 * Enter the port `50002`
+* If you have previously been connecting over TOR, make sure everything in Proxy tab is unchecked so direct connection to Raspibolt on your LAN can be made
 * `Close` and check connection in tab "Console"

 [![Electrum Wallet local](images/50_electrum_wallet_local.png)](images/50_electrum_wallet_local.png){:target="_blank"}